Soujannya16/Partial-Image-Encryption/README.md

 In this project, we have detected the object using YOLO deep learning model, and encrypted using a substitution model.
 The flowchart is described in the report.

 ## 1.3 How to run
 - Download the cfg and weights from https://pjreddie.com/darknet/yolo/ of any version.
+The cfg we have used is uploaded.
 - Put these 2 files, yolo.txt file, pie.ipnyb and the image you want to parially encrypt in the same folder.
+For the image, we can use any image from the dataset folder, the code is tested on these images.
 - Run it with jupyter notebook or vscode or anything similar.

 ## 1.4 Future Scope